uds-se/fuzzingbook/README.md

-# Generating Software Tests
-## Breaking Software for Fun and Profit

 __Welcome to "Generating Software Tests"!__  This book teaches how to automate _software testing_, specifically by showing how to _generate tests automatically_.
 Such generated tests can be extended into ordinary tests, by adding code that checks for correct behavior; or be used for "fuzzing", that is, finding inputs that cause a program to crash, hang, or otherwise malfunction.

+## Breaking Software for Fun and Profit

 This work is designed as a _textbook_ for a course in software testing; as _supplementary material_ in a software testing or software engineering course; and as a _resource for software developers_.
 We cover random fuzzing, mutation-based fuzzing, grammar-based test generation, symbolic testing, and much more, illustrating all techniques with code examples that you can try out yourself.

+## A Textbook for Paper, Screen, and Keyboard

 You can use this book in three ways: